 What's happening with on-campus residencies?

-My on-campus program is moving online.
-Is there support for adapting to new learning technologies?
+My on-campus program is now online.
+What support are there for adapting to new learning technologies?

-Can I still get help from the Writing Centre?
+How can I get help from the Writing Centre?

 May I come to campus and use the Library?
 How do I access Library services?